Und3rf10w/external_c2_framework/skeletons/transports/imgur/TRANSPORT_DEFINITIONS.md

 	# The name of the album being used for receiving responses
 	RECV_ALBUM_NAME = ```[var:::recv_album_name]```

-	# An default value for the access token.
+	# A default value for the access token.
 Just put any string
 	access_token = ```[var:::access_token]```

-	# An default value for the refresh token.
+	# A default value for the refresh token.
 Just put any string
 	refresh_token = ```[var:::refresh_token]```
 ```
 ----